makrozai/netzun-challenge/frontend/backend/README.rst

-React Backend Endpoints
+Vue Backend Endpoints
 =======================

-This is the documentation for the JSON API to support your React frontend for Netzun.
+This is the documentation for the JSON API to support your Vue frontend for Netzun.
 The API is JSON REST, broken down into a few main sections: